hellosnow/caf-runbooks/scenarios/appmod-azure-dotnetcore/README.md

 ### 1. **Which version of Visual Studio should I use?**

-- Upgrade to Visual Studio 2022 version 17.14.7 or later for the best experience with both GitHub Copilot and App Modernization for .NET (Preview).
+- Upgrade to Visual Studio 2022 version 17.14.11 or later for the best experience with both GitHub Copilot and App Modernization for .NET (Preview).

 ### 2. **Which model should I use in GitHub Copilot agent mode?**

-- Based on our experience, GitHub Copilot and App Modernization for .NET work best with Claude Sonnet 3.7 and Claude Sonnet 4.0.
+- Based on our benchmark, GitHub Copilot and App Modernization for .NET work best with Claude Sonnet 4.0 then Claude Sonnet 3.7.

 ### 3. **What is the MCP Server, and why is there sometimes an initial delay when running a command?**